ualbertalib/avalon-docker/README.md

 1. Clone this Repo and checkout the desired branch
 2. Copy dotenv.example to .env and fill in the passwords and Rails secrect key base.

+## Important U of A things ...

+This implementation runs in rails development mode and reads the avalon source code from the host file system.

+1. Clone the U of A Avalon source.
+For most ease of use, do it in a way so that both the 'avalon-docker' and the 'avalon' checkout are in the same directory, next to each other.
+   Alternatively, you can set the directory by setting AVALON_SRC in the .env file.
+2. Set the values of APP_UID and APP_GID in .env.
+This will prevent docker from changing the ownership of files in your avalon source code in the host machine.
+You can find out your UID by running "id -u", GID by running "id -g" (on Linux, these are usually numbers close to 1000, and likely the same number for both).

 ### On Linux
 1. Install [Docker](https://docs.docker.com/engine/installation/linux/centos/)
 2. Install [Docker-Compose](https://docs.docker.com/compose/install/)